saltysystems/overworld/doc/demo.md

 Notice that the function signature is a bit different for `handle_rpc` - we must additionally include the message type.
-This will be especially important when we start serializing the data over a WebSocket, because we'll need to instruct Saline what Protobuf message to use.
+This will be especially important when we start serializing the data over a WebSocket, because we'll need to instruct Overworld what Protobuf message to use.

 We'll take the message verbatim and stuff it into the zone state.
 You may want to modify the message before buffering it, see the extra exercises at the end